Oftentimes, people are at a loss for words when describing our Overnight Youth Camps.

 Is there someone your camper wants to create lifelong memories with this week?
 We've got you covered!

+You're all set!
 Make sure you have confirmed your roommate no later than 1 month prior to camp.

 Nervous about not having a roommate request?
 Don't be.
 There are so many amazing people that will be in your camper's cabin this week, they'll make friends quick and fast!